The Puck · June 26, 2025

 Bottom Line: Itâs Already Happening

 This isn't a hypothetical future.
 It's a present reality.
-This is no longer a slow drift---its a gathering storm.
+This is no longer a slow drift---it's a gathering storm.
 The structural cracks are visible, the emergency measures already underway, and the trust that underpins the entire system is fraying.
-What happens next wont' follow a neat script.
-As pressure mounts, expect unanticipated --possible desperate--reactions from both the President and Congress.
+What happens next won't follow a neat script.
+As pressure mounts, expect unanticipated --possibly desperate--reactions from both the President and Congress.

 Buckle up.
 The next phase of the crisis wonât be linear.
 It will be political, volatile, and very, very real.